liquidev/liquidev.github.io/_posts/2022-04-06-mica-interior-mutation.md

    end
 end
 ```
 But the annotation itself is pretty useless if it's not enforced.
-So we now alter referencing
+So we now alter the mere act of
-variables, to perform an action I like to call _freezing_.
-It's essentially the process of flipping
+referencing variables, such that it _decays the copied value as immutable_.
+From the
-a bit to say
+implementation's point of view, it's essentially just a bit flip a bit to say,
-*"hey, this reference to the object is immutable.
-Please don't ruin what's inside.kthx ^^"*
+*Hey, this reference to the object is now immutable.
+Please don't ruin what's inside. kthx ^^*

-<sup>Freezing isn't a very good name because it implies that a frozen thing can become unfrozen
-again.
-In Mica this process is irreversible.
-Once a reference is frozen, it cannot be thawed.
-You don't carry a heat gun or an oven around with you all the time, do you?</sup>

 Note that this only matters for some types of objects; namely, ones that have interior mutability
 on the Rust side, such as lists and structs.
 For everything else we can continue as normal.
 Now ask me _which_ bit this sets in the value representation, and uhh… I don't know.
 NaN-boxed values are pretty tight on space.
-What's important is that, every single reference to a
+What's important is that, every single read of a
-variable containing an object with a mutable interior produces a frozen version of that original
+variable containing an object with a mutable interior produces a immutable version of that original
 value.

 By the way do note that everything is pass-by-value in Mica.
 It's just that strings, functions,
 lists, structs, and user data, are all just pointers to a heap allocation inside.
 So if you copy them, you're essentially creating a new reference to the value behind the pointer.
-Freezing a value prevents you from writing to anything behind that reference.
+Decaying the mutability prevents you from writing to anything behind that reference.

 _You may look, but you shall not touch._

 Of course if _every_ single attempt to reference a variable would result in getting an immutable
 reference, that would be pretty useless, because we wouldn't be able to mutate the object inside,
 at all, _ever_.
 This is where `mut` expressions come in again.
 To copy a value out of a variable
-without immediately freezing it, we can use the `mut` expression.
+without immediately decaying it, we can use the `mut` expression.
 For instance:
 ```mica
 mut c = Cell.new(1)
 # Create a second mutable reference to the same cell.
 mut d = mut c
 ```
-Some important things:
-- `mut` can only be used on variables and fields, and the value inside the variable must not be
-  frozen (or, be _warm_, as I'm gonna say from now on).
-- `mut` can only be used on variables and fields that are themselves mutable.
+`mut` in non-left-hand-side-of-assignment position can only be used on variables and fields that are
+mutable, and the reference inside must not be immutable.

-With this syntax, we can now enforce that `mut`-annotated functions can only be called on warm
+With this syntax, we can now enforce that `mut`-annotated functions can only be called on mutable
 values.
 But there's a problem.
 See, now if we want to call a function that mutates a value inside of
 a variable, we need to go through _this_ ceremony:
 ```mica